chantastic/esmodule-reference-course/README.md

 ES Modules (JavaScript Modules, if you like) help us structure, organize and isolate code.

 These reference course focuses on the ES Modules features available in a Node.js environment.
 I've chosen node because most JavaScript applications today (early 2021) still go thru some form of bundling before being sent to the browser.
-The features we cover should be common to all Node.js bundling tools (Webpack, Rollup, esbuild) used in modern Node.js environments (v10+).
+The features we cover should be common to all Node.js bundling tools (Webpack, Rollup, esbuild) (the latest LTS) Node.js environments (v14+).

 ## Get started